Immigration Resources

 If you have any issues logging in to My Portal, contact our Student Systems Support Call Center at 559.499.6072.

-After you have submitted your completed HSE packet, a Dual Enrollment counselor will review your application.
+After you have submitted your completed HSE packet, a Dual Enrollment counselor will review it.
+HSE packets are reviewed in the order they are received.
+It may take several days to review your HSE packet.

 HSE Packet Approved